Degree Requirements

 • Be in good academic standing

 2. To obtain additional bachelor’s degrees in the College of Engineering, a student must complete the requirements of each of the degree programs.
 Furthermore, for each additional degree, the student must complete at least a minimum of 14 additional credit hours in pertinent technical subjects.
 Approval by involved departments is required.
+The minimum of 14 additional credit hours in pertinent technical subjects must be beyond the requirements of each individual degree separately, not 14 additional credit hours on top of the requirements of both degrees.
+Students can double count some courses as specified in the below section titled, “Double Counting Courses.”
+The 14 additional technical subject credits do not need to be upper-level (300+), they can be any level (100+).
+Technical electives must be taken as a graded option and cannot be taken as P/F.

-4. To obtain an additional degree with a school or college on the University of Michigan-Ann Arbor campus, refer to the program requirements under Combined Programs for details.
+4. To obtain an additional bachelor’s degree with a school or college outside of the College of Engineering on the University of Michigan – Ann Arbor campus, refer to the guidelines under Multiple Dependent Degree Programs (MDDP) section on the Degree Options page of the Bulletin.

 Please note: A dual major combination of CS-Eng with DS-Eng is not allowed.